comebacktomorrow/MAgik/README.md

-MAgik
+MAgik - Grand MA2 Launcher
 =====

-Grand MA2 Launcher

-Instructions for MAgik
 ###About MAgik
 MAgik is a program designed to make your OnPC computer a less 'computer' and a little more 'OnPC'.
 Keep your computer running lean and optimised.
 Who needs print services!